 The aim of the campaign is to donate a pound for each social media post to the Royal College of Midwives (RCM) Benevolent Fund – we are sharing much deserved appreciation for a group of people who give it their all 100% of the time, no less but plenty more.
 It’s not always smiles and tears of joy they experience at times it’s tears of sadness and a feeling of being bereft whilst not knowing what to say to a mother in her time of need.
 This is our chance to be there for them.

-On the pregnancy side of things I am 20 weeks along and as far as I know things seem to be going well.
-I have my 2nd scan on Monday 2nd July (20 week anomaly scan – things are done a little different to the US!) and even though things have progressed I am still very nervous.
-Apparently in the second trimester you start to feel a bit like your ‘old (pre-pregnancy) self’ and I can see that in me right now – personally I have never felt less pregnant and actually called the midwife for a heartbeat check – once again she saved the day.
+I am 20 Weeks pregnant and as far as I know things seem to be going well.
+I have my 2nd scan on Monday 2nd July (20 Week anomaly scan – things are done a little different to the US!) and even though things have progressed I am still very nervous.
+Apparently in the second trimester you start to feel a bit like your ‘old (pre-pregnancy) self’ and I can see that in me right now – personally I have never felt less pregnant and actually called the midwife for a heartbeat check – once again #ThankYouMidwife.

 There is plenty more to be said about how amazingly overwhelming the experience has been from start to where I currently am.
 The problem I have however is that for the first time in my life I just don’t have the words.
-On that note, ill leave it there and get back to you when I have had my scan!
+On that note, ill leave it there and get back to you sooner rather than later I hope!